-The roads are good (despite complaints you may hear from the locals – remember that we are over 7,000,000 people living in a very small piece of land, many of them living or working in the center of the country.)
+The roads are good (despite complaints you may hear from the locals – remember that we are over nine million people living in a very small piece of land, many of them living or working in the center of the country.)

 Traffic jams are common in rush hours, and in a few specific holidays when EVERYONE has to drive to eat their holiday dinner with their families.
 Road signs are reasonably understandable.

 You are advised to try and know your destination’s name in Hebrew.
 While English signs are common, translation is otherwise occasionally poor.
 For example, you may find a sign to the “RAKEVET” (the Hebrew word for “train”).
 In addition, Israeli drivers are definitely a challenge, but they are no worse than any other Mediterranean ones.